Rugby league in the Cook Islands: Competition

 The domestic Cook Islands rugby league competition begins in early February on a yearly basis.
-The Tournament is arguably the biggest sporting competition in the Cook Islands with hundreds attending games on the Islands of Rarotonga and Aitutaki.
+The Tournament is the biggest sporting competition in the Cook Islands with hundreds attending games on the Islands of Rarotonga and Aitutaki.
 Grand Final weekend builds the biggest hype among supporters of every team ranging from its junior levels, reserve grade and the main A grade (Premier level).